Credits: 21, completed with minimum grades of C

-- Three additional credits with at least 25% Latin American or Caribbean content (designated by an E in the LAS course guide).
+- Six credits of courses outside the student's major with 100% Latin American content (designated by a C in the LAS course guide).

-Only courses at the 2000 level or above will count toward the minor.
-In addition, students must earn nine credits at the 3000 level or above.
+- Only courses at 2000 level or above will count toward the certificate.
 Advanced Placement credits do not count.
-Overseas study credits can count as core or elective courses if approved by the undergraduate advisor in the Center for Latin American Studies.
+Overseas study credits can count as core or elective courses pending review of the undergraduate advisor at the Center for Latin American Studies.